garrandall/popular-music-data/tracks/mister-livingston-larry-verne.md

 Hey, Mister Livingston

 Well, what do I do now
-Ahh, here it is - page 23 of the Jungle Guide Ahh-ooo-ahh
+Ah, here it is - page 23 of the Jungle Guide
+Ah-oo-ah
 Hey, that brung 'em all out
 Hey there!
 You with the bone in your nose
 Come over here a minute